Nadar: Life

+In 1854, a friend encouraged Nadar to begin a portrait photography business.
+Busy with caricature, Nadar yielded operations to his younger brother, Adrien Tournachon, who took over the business completely and soon ran into debt.
+Nadar, who had started taking portraits at his own photographic studio at 113 rue St. Lazare, helped his brother revitalize the business, but tensions between them created division and led to legal disputes over the right to use the name "Nadar".

-From work as a caricaturist, he moved on to photography.
-He took his first photographs in 1853, and in 1854 opened a photographic studio at 113 rue St. Lazare.
-In 1860 he moved to 35 Boulevard des Capucines.
-Nadar photographed a wide range of personalities: politicians (Guizot, Proudhon), stage actors (Sarah Bernhardt, Paulus), writers (Hugo, Baudelaire, Sand, Nerval, Gautier, Dumas), painters (Corot, Delacroix, Millet), and musicians (Liszt, Rossini, Offenbach, Verdi, Berlioz).
-Portrait photography was going through a period of native industrialization, and Nadar refused to use the traditional sumptuous decors; he preferred natural daylight and despised what he considered to be unnecessary accessories.
+In 1860, Nadar moved to 35 Boulevard des Capucines where he photographed a wide range of personalities: politicians (Guizot, Proudhon), stage actors (Sarah Bernhardt, Paulus), writers (Hugo, Baudelaire, Sand, Nerval, Gautier, Dumas), painters (Corot, Delacroix, Millet), and musicians (Liszt, Rossini, Offenbach, Verdi, Berlioz).
+In the studio, Nadar eschewed traditional sumptuous decors, unnecessary accessories, and preferred natural daylight.
 In 1886, with his son Paul, he did what may be the first photo-report: an interview with the great scientist Michel Eugène Chevreul, who at the time was 100 years old.
 It was published in Le Journal Illustré.